Information for Property Owners

 The Department of Assessment calculates the Class 1 limitation or transition assessment, where applicable, and then deducts any exempt assessed value.
 The amount remaining is the taxable assessed value, which is used to compute the tax bills.
 Since some exemptions apply only to school taxes and others only to general taxes, there may be different taxable assessed values for each tax.

 The Department of Assessment rules on any applications for exemption that you filed by the first business day in January, determines whether to continue exemptions granted in prior years and calculates the amount of the exemption.
 Many of the state laws granting exemptions provide that the exempt value is adjusted when the total assessed value is increased or decreased.

 LEVEL OF ASSESSMENT

 What is the uniform level of assessment?

 The law requires that taxes be based on each property's market value but allows assessed values to be set at a fraction of market value, provided that the fraction is uniform for each property in the same tax class.
 The Department of Assessment states the uniform level used on each assessment roll.
-Since 2003, the stated level of assessment has been 1% or less.
-For 2019/20 the Assessor has published residential properties at a level of assessment of .25% and class 2 & 4 at 1%
+For 2020/21 the Assessor has published residential properties at a level of assessment of .1% and class 2 & 4 at 1%.

 For 19/20 filings the level of assessment at ARC is: